jacobsebek/huffman/README.md

 ## Compilation
 The program is compatible with C99 and uses only the standard library, plugging it into your compiler of choice should be enough (let me know about any issues).
-You can compile it with GCC on *nix systems or MinGW on Windows (with an `.exe`extension, of course) with:
+You can compile it with GCC on *nix systems or MinGW on Windows with:
 ```
 gcc src/*.c -Iinclude -o ./huffman
 ```